Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 • EAP is the tunnel that transfers a user’s identifying information from client to server.

-• EAP tunnels most often use username/password or certificates
+• EAP tunnels most often use username/password or certificates.

-• Not all EAP Tunnels are created the same, man-in-the-middle attacks are easier to perform with username/password
+• Not all EAP Tunnels are created the same, man-in-the-middle attacks are easier to perform

 What is 802.1X Used For?